No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Morrison

-Claim to fame: Executive Chef Ian Stewart-Shelafo and proprietress and culinary director Holly Arnold Kinney have created an eclectic exotic steak menu at The Fort since its stablishment in 1963, including a Game Plate with elk medallion, buffalo sirloin medallion, and grilled teriyaki quail.
+Claim to fame: Proprietress and culinary director Holly Arnold Kinney has created an eclectic exotic steak menu at The Fort since its establishment in 1963, including a Game Plate with elk medallion, buffalo sirloin medallion, and grilled teriyaki quail.
 The Incorrect Steak is a 14-ounce Colorado natural beef New York strip topped with a blend of melted Mexican cheeses, New Mexico Dixon red chile sauce and a fried egg.
 The Gonzales Steak is a 14-ounce Colorado natural beef New York strip stuffed with New Mexico Hatch green chiles, topped with a freshly grilled chile pod and served with seasonal vegetables and potatoes.
-Fun fact: Kinney had a pet black bear that lived at The Fort.
+Fun fact: Kinney once had a pet black bear that lived at The Fort.

 Washington Prime Norwalk